emergency-line/humans/README.md

-- I am coughing.
+- I am not coughing now.
-- There might be a virus.
+- The virus went away.
-- So let's wait.
+- So let's not dig it too much.